Sikh Women Speak Out on Faith and Feminism

 In this panel, author Neesha Meminger (Jazz in Love, Ignite 2011), community organizer Tejpreet Kaur (Sikh Coalition), and blogger Simran Kaur (thelangarhall.com) will discuss the ways in which their work explores issues of faith and feminism, particularly in the diaspora.

 Neesha Meminger was born in Punjab, India, where she lived until she was almost five.
-For the next twenty years, she was in Toronto, Canada until moving to the USA as a teenager where she began writing her own stories.
+For the next twenty years, she was in Toronto, Canada until moving to the United States as a teenager where she began writing her own stories.
 In the next decade or so, her writing would appear in various anthologies, journals, and magazines.

 Neesha holds a BA in Film and Media Arts from Ryerson University in Toronto, and an MFA in Creative Writing from The New School For Social Research in New York City.